 Keep in mind that bed bug infestations can reach the crevices of electrical outlets and get in to closets.
 Kerosene oil is not the option!

 Many bed bug infestations cannot be washed away with oil, instead you need legitimate tools and control methods with appropriate application to get rid of bed bugs.
-Have a look at Pest Solution Services' Bed Bug Control page for service and extermination details.
+Have a look at the bed bug control page for service and extermination details.

 Warning: Recently, bed bug heat treatments have become widely available and may be the first option suggested by some exterminators you may call.
 If you have been using kerosene oil on your furniture and are now planning to go for a heat treatment, then you must know: a heat treatment reaches very high temperatures that are within the flash point range of kerosene.
 If you have been spraying or rubbing your mattress/furniture with kerosene, then this can make for a fatal situation.
-Bed bug heat treatment house fires (new post coming soon on this topic) are sadly possible, and have happened before.
+Bed bug heat treatment house fires are sadly possible.

 Bed bugs will come out for meal if they detect a sleeping human.
 Whether the lights are on, or off, does not really interrupt or disturb their feeding and senses.
 Furthermore, sleeping with the lights on will in no way reduce the infestation, and so you will simply waste time and fall further back in fighting against the population of bed bugs in your room.